-2.2 (1) The following classes of registration are considered active and eligible for full, provisional or limited registration:

-- (a) private practice class;

-- (b) public sector class;

-- (c) specialty private practice class; and

-- (d) temporary class for an external licensed veterinarian.

-- (2) The following classes of registration are considered inactive and not eligible for full, provisional or limited registration:

-- (a) non-practicing class;

-- (b) retired class;

-- (c) suspended class; and

-- (d) honorary class.

-- (3) The life class of registration may be active or inactive.

-- (4) All classes of registration may be subject to the following status changes from time to time: active, inactive, temporary, suspended or cancelled.

-- (5) Unless otherwise provided in this part, all applications must be made to the registrar.
+- 2.2 (1) The following classes of registration are considered active and eligible for full, provisional or limited registration: - (a) private practice class; - (b) public sector class; - (c) specialty private practice class; and - (d) temporary class for an external licensed veterinarian. - (2) The private practice class is additionally considered eligible for provisional supervised registration in accordance with section 2.8A. - (3) The following classes of registration are considered inactive and not eligible for full, provisional or limited registration: - (a) non-practicing class; - (b) retired class; - (c) suspended class; and - (4) The life class of registration may be active or inactive. - (5) All classes of registration may be subject to the following status changes from time to time: active, inactive, temporary, suspended or cancelled. - (6) Unless otherwise provided in this part, all applications must be made to the registrar.